 The Purple House story begins with some magnificent paintings…

 Before the Purple House was established Pintupi people from the Western Desert of Central Australia were forced to leave their country and families to seek treatment for end-stage renal failure in Alice Springs or Darwin.
 Far from home, they suffered great loneliness and hardship, and weren’t around to pass on cultural knowledge in their communities.

 So they decided to do something about it.

 In 2000 Papunya Tula artists from Walungurru and Kiwirrikurra developed four extraordinary collaborative paintings which were auctioned at the Art Gallery of New South Wales on 11 November 2000, which along with a series of other work, raised over $1 million.
 That money started the Western Desert Nganampa Walytja Palyantjaku Tjutaku Aboriginal Corporation, now called Purple House, which developed a new model of care based around family, country and compassion.

 Run from its headquarters in a suburban house in Alice Springs, Purple House’s mission is ‘Making all our families well’.
 Flexibility and cultural safety are at the centre of everything we do.
 It’s the ‘Purple House way’.

 We now offer remote dialysis, social support, aged-care and NDIS services, and run a bush medicine social enterprise called Bush Balm.
 And our services are expanding.
-Since the opening of the first dialysis clinic in Kintore in 2004, we now run 18 remote clinics and a mobile dialysis unit called the Purple Truck, which allows patients to head back home to visit family, for festivals, funerals and other cultural business.
-We are always getting new requests to open dialysis units in new communities, and a second Purple Truck will hit the road soon.
+Since the opening of the first dialysis clinic in Kintore in 2004, we now run 19 remote clinics and two mobile dialysis units called the Purple Truck, which allows patients to head back home to visit family, for festivals, funerals and other cultural business.
+We are always getting new requests to open dialysis units in new communities and have a number of projects in progress.

 Central Australia has gone from having the worst to best survival rates for dialysis in Australia.
 We are getting more and more patients back home so that families and culture can remain strong.
 As one former-director said, “Anangu like the open space of their land, where they can smell the Spirit, the wildflowers and other plants.
 They want fire for the smell of wood smoke going through the air.
 They want to smell the flowers after rain.”